The Employment Law Review: Brazil

 The company must grant a break for rest and a meal whenever the working period is more than four hours, which will be 15 minutes for a working period of up to six hours and of one to two hours for a working period of more than six hours.
 The break for rest and a meal is not included as part of the working hours.

-Working hours do not apply to employees whose working day is proven to include 100 per cent external work with no control of time or hours worked (including employees under home office schemes), as well as to employees who are shown to hold positions of trust, in other words, employees who perform management (or administration) activities as legal representatives of the company and who are not subject to time or hours worked, or monitoring or control.
+Working hours do not apply to employees whose working day is proven to be entirely external work with no control of time or hours worked (including employees under home office schemes), as well as to employees who are shown to hold positions of trust, in other words, employees who perform management (or administration) activities as legal representatives of the company and who are not subject to time or hours worked, or monitoring or control.
 These employees do not have the right to payment of overtime.

 Companies with more than 20 employees are required to maintain control of working days for employees who are subject to compliance with working hours.
 Records of working hour may be manual, mechanical or electronic, so that employees may record the times of entry, exit and breaks.